-Education roles usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Education roles usually count towards the "Make a Difference" part of the Stellify Award.
 Roles that take on committee responsibility may count towards the "Step Up and Lead" section.

 Whether you’re looking to share your passion for education, raise the aspirations of others, or gain experience for a future career, there are plenty of education related volunteering opportunities available.